ystreet/stun-proto/stun-types/README.md

 ## Examples

-Have a look at the documentation at the crate root for some examples
+Have a look at the documentation at the crate root for some examples.

 ## Why not use `stun_codec`, `stun-format`, `stun-rs`, or 'insert crate here'?